Blazemeter/helm-crane/README.md

 ## [9.0] Changelog:

 - 1.3.0 - Chart can support image-override configuration. gridProxy is in working configuration.
 Resource limit/requests are now configurable for crane and child resources.
 Simplified nesting and values configuration.
 Chart can now work with non-default serviceAccount.
-Minor fixes.
+Minor fixes & calibrations.
 - 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.
 - 1.2.2 - Chart now supports gridProxy deployment configurations
 - 1.2.1 - Chart now supports node selectors and tolerations